-People who exercise a lot, particularly endurance athletes, tend to have lower resting heart rates (RHRs) than others.
-This happens because aerobic exercise strengthens the heart, allowing it to pump blood more efficiently.
+Highly active people, particularly endurance athletes, often have lower resting heart rates than others, below 60 beats per minute.
+This is because aerobic exercise strengthens the heart, allowing it to pump blood more efficiently.

 RHR is the measure of how many times a person’s heart beats per minute when they are relaxed and sitting or lying down.
-According to the American Heart Association, a typical RHR ranges from
+According to the American Heart Association, a typical resting heart rate (RHR) ranges from

 Athletes typically have lower RHRs.
 While there is no “ideal” RHR, a